Children's Overseas Reception Board: Historical background

+Organisation of the scheme

 Prelude to CORB

 The first British civilian casualties of World War II occurred when a German U-boat sank the Cunard passenger liner SS Athenia (1922) chartered from the Anchor Donaldson Line on September 3, 1939, the day Britain entered the War.
 It was sunk without warning west of Scotland by U-30, which had been shadowing the liner and attacked when it received news that Britain and Germany were at war.
 ‘Athenia’ was carrying evacuees from Liverpool to Canada.
 There was a total of 1,103 passengers in addition to the crew.
 Survivors were rescued by the British destroyers HMS Electra, Escort and Fame as well as merchantmen ‘City of Flint’ and ‘Southern Cross’ and the Norwegian tanker ‘Knute Nelson’.
 The survivors were brought to Galway in neutral Ireland.
 118 passengers were killed, including 28 Americans.

 On 10 May 1940, the Germans started their second blitzkrieg that overran the Netherlands, Belgium, and Luxembourg, and threatened France.
 Neville Chamberlain, resigned immediately as Prime Minister, and Winston Churchill was appointed to head a coalition government.
 Shortly afterwards the Germans initiated their assault on France, quickly overrunning the northern part of the country and forcing the evacuation of British and French troops from Dunkirk between 27 May and 4 June.

 With the fall of France imminent, the children's evacuation scheme was again presented in the British Parliament, and this time approved.